harryduffy/GAFLens/README.md

 - Storing documents and images

 **Minutes**
-- Change inputs to be GAF and fund specific (everything)
+- Change inputs to be GAF and fund specific (everything is fund specific) -> get required fields from Donna
 - Use Fund Name as repopulation identifier (drop down within manager search)
 - Form data and recent meetings summarisation at the bottom (pdf or dashboard)(e.g. recent funds you've looked at within a manager (or by strategy...))
 - DD Tier 1, DD Tier 2, DD Tier 3, declined, invested (summary of these on an excel spreadsheet)